-Māori teach their children that no waste should enter rivers and seas from which fish are caught.
+Māori teach their children that no waste should enter rivers and seas from which they catch fish.
 The reason is not contamination or danger of disease but the perception of impurity.
-Water has its own life force (mana) and Maori attribute values and concepts to water such as purity, integrity and scenic beauty.
+Water has its own life force (mana).
+Thus, Maori attribute values and concepts to water, such as purity, integrity and scenic beauty.

 In honour of our tangata whenua, such goals, which go beyond mere environmental and conservation considerations, will now be enshrined in the future laws of Aotearoa.
 The concept of Te Mana O Te Wei is to protect the life force of water in our country.

 Te Mana O Te Wai

 Te Mana o te Wai is not a new concept.
 It has been around for many years in Te Ao Maori.
 It has also been embedded as a fundamental concept in New Zealand freshwater management for the last decade.
 The core of the National Policy Statement for Freshwater is Te Mana O te Wai.
 Its primary purpose is to protect the life force of water and thus refers to the fundamental importance of water for iwi.

 Te Mana O te Wai protects the mauri of the wai.
 It calls for the restoration and preservation the balance between the water, the wider environment, and the community.”
 (National Policy Statement for Freshwater Management, 2020)